 ” I tell people, this took me 40 or 80 or 100 hours to complete.
 But, they try, and fail to do the same thing in just a few 1 hours sessions of drawing,” adds Moore.

 Well I’m done with pretty much everything except the face and the background!
 Thanks for looking! . . . . . . . . . #art #drawing #graphite #portrait #portraitdrawing #pencil #pencildrawing #pencilart #illustration #wip #spotlightonartists #artoftheday #worldofpencils #artnerd2018 #artsy #arts_help #instartlovers #sketch_daily #artofdrawingg #arts_spotlight #music #johnnycash #customedrawing #duende_arts_help #pencilsacademy

 As for artistic advice, Jeff Moore’s is straightforward.

-And while it may be hard for this artist to put his artistry into a timeline, maybe thats because he’s always been one and with time, patience and practice, today- Jeff Moore has become an artist unlike another.
+And while it may be hard for this artist to put his artistry into a timeline, maybe that’s because he’s always been one and with time, patience and practice, today- Jeff Moore has become a truly unique artist.